 Since the 1950s, Mallorca has been one of Europe’s first and most popular tourist destinations.
-Mass tourism throughout the following three decades saw ‘Mallorca’s resorts boom, but this trend established an unfair and unfortunate reputation for the island as a sunny retreat for bar hoppers.
+Mass tourism throughout the following three decades saw Palma de ‘Mallorca’s resorts boom, but this trend established an unfair and unfortunate reputation for the island as a sunny retreat for bar hoppers.
 The good news is that two decades of effort by the island’s top resorts and accommodations providers have turned things around.
-With major makeovers, the addition of upscale restaurants, shops, spas and luxury rentals, travelers can enjoy premium holidays full of sun, fun, and quality experiences.
+With major makeovers, the addition of upscale restaurants, shops, spas, and luxury rentals, travelers can enjoy premium holidays full of sun, fun, and quality experiences.
 We’ve got you covered with our Mallorca Itinerary.

-With beautiful resorts, golf courses and stunning villas, every taste and expectation can be satisfied.
+With beautiful resorts, golf courses and stunning villas, every taste and expectation can be satisfied in Palma de Mallorca.
 Naturally, there are many different facets to this Mediterranean gem, and it would be impossible to see and do all that Mallorca offers in seven days.

-With adventure and water sports, cultural destinations and historic monuments, as well as the many beaches, night spots and culinary wonders, it is a place rich with activity and leisure.
-Depending on where you are staying in Mallorca, the island with its good road and travel system, gives you the opportunity to discover charms from nearly every corner.
-Here is a simple, satisfying and easily accomplished, seven-day itinerary for Isle Blue guests eager to enjoy the best of “must see” Mallorca:
+With adventure and water sports, cultural destinations and historic monuments in the old town, as well as the many beaches, nightspots and culinary wonders, it is a place rich with activity and leisure.
+Depending on where you are staying in Mallorca, the island with its good road and travel system gives you the opportunity to discover charms from nearly every corner.
+Here is a simple, satisfying and easily accomplished, seven-day itinerary and travel tips for Isle Blue guests eager to enjoy the best of “must-see” Mallorca:

 Day One: Welcome to Mallorca

-Upon arrival to your villa in Mallorca, plan for a bit of relaxation.
+Upon arrival at your villa in Mallorca, plan for a bit of relaxation for day 1.
 Arrange a welcome dinner with a professional chef service to prepare a traditional Spanish meal.
-Take a dip in the pool and slowly unpack.
+Take a dip in the pool and take your time unpacking.
 Make sure to have the villa provisioned prior to arrival to remove the immediate need to find the local grocery store.
 Enjoy your afternoon and evening as you unwind at the villa while dining at your magnificent villa.
-Sip your chilled sangria
+Sip your chilled sangria.

 Day Two: Mallorca Beach Bars